Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 ===========

 The linkhealth subcommand reports on the health of links for available xnames.
-By default, only configured links that have problems are included in this report.

 This information is obtained via Redfish queries, so a valid redfish username and password for the target hosts is required.